MS in Humanitarian Action

 In addition to the payment options found above, MSHA students have another scholarship resource via Student Opportunity Grants (SOGs).
 Students enrolled in the MS in Humanitarian Actions program are eligible for up to $700 with a max of 4 awards annually.

 Once you have been registered for your courses, your student account will reflect the appropriate tuition costs according to your program.
+Payments not received by the deadlines are subject to late fees.
 Your program’s tuition is the following:

 Students who need to re-take or withdraw from a course may need to pay additional fees according to the Refund/Drop Deadline policies listed in your Student Handbook.